 I currently teach a mix of courses in the School of Journalism & Media, within the Moody College of Communication.
-These have included an introductory “Critical issues in journalism,” research-oriented graduate seminars, freshman campus-wide Signature Courses (“Understanding 9/11” and “News Literacy: A Citizen’s Guide”), and a summer course in Austria through the Salzburg Academy for Media and Global Change: “Global Media Literacy.”
+They have included research-oriented graduate seminars, a campus honors seminar ("Politics of Conspiracy Theories"), freshman campus-wide Signature Courses (“Understanding 9/11” and “News Literacy: A Citizen’s Guide”), and a summer course in Austria through the Salzburg Academy for Media and Global Change: “Global Media Literacy.”

 They allow me to explore an eclectic range of interests in press performance--an umbrella category that for me includes ideological critique of news media, debates over news “bias,” framing of public issues (particularly war and terrorism), the place of faith in the public arena, and changes in journalistic norms--including in the emerging networked public sphere.
 My ongoing research interests examine a globalized journalism within a context of political communication.